MaxOhn/CiteNetCheck/README.md

-Once imported as browser extension, the extensions icon will lit up on pubmeds websites for papers, e.g.
+Once imported as browser extension, the extension's icon will lit up on pubmeds websites for papers, e.g.

  [Critical evaluation of the Newcastle-Ottawa scale for the assessment of the quality of nonrandomized studies in meta-analyses.](https://www.ncbi.nlm.nih.gov/pubmed/20652370)